 What are the opening times?
 Will the courts be floodlit? arrow-down

-Due to planning constraints, these padel courts, pickleball courts and Court 18 may only be floodlit during the hours of 9am – 10pm Monday to Saturday, and 9am – 6pm on Sundays, as required.
+Due to planning constraints, these padel courts, pickleball courts and Court 19 may only be floodlit during the hours of 9am – 10pm Monday to Saturday, and 9am – 6pm on Sundays, as required.
 All floodlights in this section will be set with timers, to ensure these timings are adhered to.
+Therefore during winter, court opening times will gradually be moved back to 9am, in line with sunrise.

 Will the club provide equipment? arrow-down